dnanexus/dx-toolkit/src/python/test/file_mount/basic/README.md

-This is a testing app, for the download-all-inputs python scripts.
+This is a testing app, for the mount-all-inputs python scripts.